mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/sshcluster/index.md

 ---
 layout: layout.pug
-navigationTitle:  SSHing into Nodes
+navigationTitle:  Access Nodes with SSH
-title: SSHing into Nodes
+title: Access Nodes with SSH
 menuWeight: 0
 excerpt: Setting up an SSH connection into your DC/OS cluster
 enterprise: false
 render: mustache
 model: /mesosphere/dcos/2.0/data.yml
 ---

 If you are on the same network as your cluster or connected by a VPN, you can use the `dcos node ssh` command to SSH into your cluster.
 For more information, see the [dcos node section][1] of the CLI reference.